On multiplicative automatic sequences: Introduction

 The two most recant papers \cite{Li-2019}, \cite{KlurmanKurlberg-2019} listed above give a classification of completely multiplicative automatic sequences, but until now the question remained open for sequences which are multiplicative but not completely so.
 In particular, the authors of \cite{BellBruinCoons-2012} conjectured that a multiplicative automatic sequence agrees with an eventually periodic sequence on the primes.

 We confirm this conjecture and give some additional structural results.
 A similar result is also obtained in an upcoming preprint of Klurman and Kurlberg \cite{KlurmanKurlberg-2019-B}.

-\begin{theorem} If $a \colon \NN_0 \to \CC$ is an automatic multiplicative sequence then there exists a threshold $p_*$ and sequence $\chi$ which is either a Dirichlet character or identically zero such that $a(n) = \chi(n)$ for all $n$ not divisible any prime $p < p_*$. \end{theorem}
+\begin{alphatheorem} If $a \colon \NN_0 \to \CC$ is an automatic multiplicative sequence then there exists a threshold $p_*$ and sequence $\chi$ which is either a Dirichlet character or identically zero such that $a(n) = \chi(n)$ for all $n$ not divisible any prime $p < p_*$. \end{alphatheorem}

 The proof naturally splits into two cases, depending on how often $a$ vanishes.
 These cases are addressed in Sections \ref{sec:Sparse} and \ref{sec:Dense} respectively.

 \begin{remark} Not all multiplicative sequences satisfying the conclusion of the above theorem are automatic.
 A full classification of automatic multiplicative sequences appears to still be out of reach of the available techniques, even if barely so.
 In principle, combining a slightly more precise version of this theorem discussed in subsequent sections and the classification of multiplicative periodic sequences in \cite{LeitmannWolke-1976}, we could completely classify multiplicative $k$-automatic sequences which vanish on all integers not coprime to $k$.
 The behaviour of $a$ on powers of primes dividing $k$ remains problematic, as evidenced by the fact that when $k$ is prime then for any Dirichlet character with modulus $k^r$ and any root of unity $\xi$, the sequence $a_\chi(n) := \xi^{\nu_k(n)} \chi(n/k^{\nu_k(n)})$ is multiplicative and $k$-automatic.
 The last sequence is a mock Dirichlet character, investigated in \cite{BellBruinCoons-2012}. \end{remark}